adam-bauer-34/cap6/README.md

 Contains the source code for the model.
 The "nuts and bolts", if you will.

 ### `data`
 This directory will contain the output of the model when it is run.
-It also contains `BPW_research_runs.csv`, which tells the "main" files what the model parameters are for a given run.
+It also contains `research_runs.csv`, which tells the "main" files what the model parameters are for a given run.
 Additionally, it contains calibration data, such as the data points for different damage functions, emissions baselines, and so on.

 ### Notebooks <a name="notes"></a>
 Each notebook in the top directory is an analysis notebook.
 These were used to create the figures in our publication.
 They come with varying levels of sloppiness.